HISTORY OF THE MILLION FATHER MARCH

 In 2005, with the generous support of the Schott Foundation for Public Education, the second annual Million Father March recruited the support of eighty-three cities nationwide, including one international city: Auckland, New Zealand.
 This participation of these nearly 100 cities led to an estimated participation of 200,000 men, women and children in the March to the first day of school to show their commitment to the education of our children.
 In addition, all 167 school districts in Connecticut were informed about the "Fathers Take Your Children to School Day" as an extension of the Million Father March and on September 29, 2005, many schools in Connecticut reported significant numbers of fathers and men who brought their children to school.
 In Chicago alone, between 25,000 and 35,000 fathers participated in the Million Father March 2005 and contributed to a record 92% first day attendance for Chicago Public Schools.
 Attention to this figure, which determines the amount of funding received by CPS from the federal government for the school year, is important in securing the funding and programming necessary for students most affected by the racial academic achievement gap.
 Since the Million Father March was established in 2004, the first day attendance has increased 3%, providing a total of nearly $100,000,000 in additional funding over two school years for the Chicago Public Schools.

-Most recently, we coordinated the Million Father March 2011 in 767 cities nationwide as well as in two international cities: Tamale, Ghana and London, England.
+Recently, we coordinated the Million Father March 2013 in 630 cities nationwide.
 The March included the participation of over 1 million men, women and children, including between 30,000 and 40,000 in Chicago alone.